sanjoydasjoy/codes/zacademy/os/concepts.md

 	● Remote Procedure Calls
 	● Pipes
 	● Remote Method Invocation (Java)
+<br><br>
  ● **Sockets (&ports)**  <br>

 	● A socket is defined as an endpoint for communication ● Three types of sockets:

   		1. Connection-oriented (TCP): Reliable, ordered, but slower.
 Used for web browsing or file downloads where accuracy is essential.
     			Like making a phone call—first (Voice Calls), you dial (establish a connection), then talk (send data), and when done, you hang up (close the connection).
 It's reliable but has more overhead.

 		2. Connectionless (UDP): Faster, less reliable, and unordered.
 Ideal for video streaming, online gaming, where slight data loss is acceptable for real-time performance.
 The video stream starts transmitting immediately, without waiting for a formal connection to be established.
 This makes the start time faster.
   			Like when we watch a video On-Demand Streaming (youTube, netflix), that is pre-recorded and stored on a server, we can pause, fast forward the video.
 Or Live Streaming (twitch, facebook Live, sports events, live video call  (real-time voice communication (like in Skype, WhatsApp, or Zoom calls)): This is real-time transmission of video content, typically not stored permanently.
 The content is broadcast as it's being recorded.

 		3.MulticastSocket (class): Extends the DatagramSocket class to support multicast (sending data to multiple recipients simultaneously).
 Used for group communication where data is sent to a multicast group address.
 Example: Live video broadcasts, stock market updates.